alex-randles/RDF-Graph-Search/README.md

 Alternatively, you can download the a ZIP file containing the code here: [https://github.com/alex-randles/RDF-Graph-Search/archive/refs/heads/main.zip](https://github.com/alex-randles/RDF-Graph-Search/archive/refs/heads/main.zip)
 ### Requirements
-The `requirements.txt` file contains the two libraries which are required to run the application.
+The `requirements.txt` file contains the two packages which are required to run the application.
 * [Flask](https://pythonbasics.org/what-is-flask-python/): Responsible for hosting the web application.
 * [SPARQLWrapper](https://rdflib.dev/sparqlwrapper/doc/1.8.5/main.html): Responsible for executing SPARQL queries on endpoints.

-The requirements can be installed using the following command: `pip3 install -r requirements.txt`
+The packages can be installed using the following command: `pip3 install -r requirements.txt`
 ### Running the Application
 The application can be started using the following command: `python3 main.py`